-Most pheochromocytomas grow within the cortex of adrenal glands.
+Most pheochromocytomas grow within the inner part of the adrenal glands (the medulla).
 About 10% grow in chromaffin cells outside the adrenal glands.
 Less than 10% of pheochromocytomas that grow within the adrenal glands are cancerous, but this percentage is higher for those outside the adrenal glands.
-Pheochromocytomas may occur in men or women at any age, but they are most common in people between the ages of 20 and 40.
+Pheochromocytomas are most common in people between the ages of 20 and 40 years.

-Some people who develop pheochromocytomas have a rare inherited condition called multiple endocrine neoplasia that makes them prone to tumors in the thyroid, parathyroid, and adrenal glands.
-Pheochromocytomas may also develop in people who have von Hippel–Lindau disease and in those who have neurofibromatosis (von Recklinghausen disease) or a number of other genetic diseases.
+Some people who develop pheochromocytomas have a rare inherited condition called multiple endocrine neoplasia Multiple Endocrine Neoplasia Syndromes (MEN) Multiple endocrine neoplasia syndromes are rare, inherited disorders in which several endocrine glands develop noncancerous (benign) or cancerous (malignant) tumors or grow excessively without... read more that makes them prone to tumors in the thyroid, parathyroid, and adrenal glands.
+Pheochromocytomas may also develop in people who have von Hippel–Lindau disease Von Hippel–Lindau Disease (VHL) Von Hippel-Lindau disease is a rare hereditary disorder that causes noncancerous and/or cancerous tumors to develop in several organs.
+Von Hippel-Lindau disease is caused by mutations in a gene... read more and in those who have neurofibromatosis Neurofibromatosis Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are... read more (von Recklinghausen disease) or a number of other genetic diseases.
 It is likely that nearly 50% of people who have pheochromocytomas have a genetic or familial disease such as these.

-The most prominent sign of a pheochromocytoma is high blood pressure, which may be very severe.
+The most prominent sign of a pheochromocytoma is high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , which may be very severe.
 However, only about 1 in 1,000 people with high blood pressure has a pheochromocytoma.
 Symptoms include

-In half of affected people, symptoms come and go, sometimes triggered by pressure on the tumor, massage, drugs (especially anesthetics and beta-blocking drugs), emotional trauma, and, on rare occasions, the simple act of urination.
+In half of affected people, symptoms come and go, sometimes triggered by pressure on the tumor, massage, medications (especially anesthetics and beta-blocking medications), emotional trauma, and, on rare occasions, the simple act of urination.
 However, many people may have these symptoms as manifestations of an anxiety state, not a glandular disorder.

 If the level of catecholamines is high, computed tomography (CT), magnetic resonance imaging (MRI), or another imaging test can help locate the pheochromocytoma.
 A test using injected radioactive chemicals that tend to accumulate in pheochromocytomas can also be useful.
 A scan is then done to see where the radioactive chemicals are.

 Usually the best treatment is to remove the pheochromocytoma.
-Surgery is often delayed, however, until doctors can bring the tumor’s secretion of catecholamines under control with drugs, because having high levels of catecholamines can be dangerous during surgery.
-Phenoxybenzamine or a similar drug is generally given to stop hormone action.
+Surgery is often delayed, however, until doctors can bring the tumor’s secretion of catecholamines under control with medications, because having high levels of catecholamines can be dangerous during surgery.
+Phenoxybenzamine or a similar medication is generally given to stop hormone action.
 Once this step is accomplished, a beta-blocker can safely be given to further control symptoms.